Interior Design for a Bubble Tea Shop

-The client came to us to design a new bubble tea cafe in an existing storefront in the Pike-Pine corridor.
+The client came to us to design a new bubble tea cafe in an existing storefront in the Pike-Pine corridor on Capitol Hill.
 Our concept was to draw attention deep into the space, encouraging visitors to enter off the street.

-To keep construction costs low, we incorporated this existing condition into the design rather than tearing it out: replacing the partial-height wall with an open railing, and developing an eye-catching point of sale comprised of a walnut wood slat canopy and blue stained wood to draw visitors into the space.
+To keep construction costs low, we incorporated this existing condition into the design rather than tearing it out.
+We replaced the partial-height wall with an open railing, and developed an eye-catching point of sale comprised of a walnut, wood slat canopy, with a blue-stained wood accent backdrop to draw visitors into the space.

-The goal of the project was to not only create a successful space that sells bubble tea, but also to design a project that builds on the visual style of the neighborhood with a clean and simple material palette that melds with the fresh aesthetic of Capitol Hill.
+The goal of the project was to not only create a successful space that sells bubble tea, but also to design a project that builds on the visual style of the neighborhood with a clean and simple material palette melding with the fresh aesthetic of Capitol Hill.

-Another point of visual interest in the space is a commissioned installation on the exposed concrete wall in the front seating area, by local favorite, Electric Coffin.
-This 3D mural came out of the client’s inspiration of streetscapes and urban spaces, connecting the cafe to the neighborhood, and providing visitors with a strong graphic to associate with the space.
+This 3D mural came out of the client’s inspiration of streetscapes and urban spaces, connecting the cafe to the neighborhood, and providing visitors with a strong visual graphic to associate with the space.

 Want to learn more?

 You’re welcome to take a look at our available services and other portfolio projects.